-Black Birth Workers may not need a form to receive access (a scholarship) to our 1- or 2-day Spinning Babies® Workshop.
+Black Birth Workers may not need a form to receive access (an equity seat) to our 1- or 2-day Spinning Babies® Workshop.
 Simply, find out if a seat is available by emailing the Approved Trainer teaching the workshop.
 The Approved Trainer will let you know if there is a spot available and how to get registered and continuing education credits.

-Link to Aware Practitioner Workshop BWOC Scholarship form for a pregnancy bodyworker of color.
+Link to Aware Practitioner Workshop BWOC Equity Seat form for a pregnancy bodyworker of color.

-Black childbirth educators hoping to attend the Certified Parent Educator Training will receive a Scholarship form included in the Acceptance Letter after submitting their application.
+Black childbirth educators hoping to attend the Certified Parent Educator Training will receive an Equity Seat form included in the Acceptance Letter after submitting their application.
 Application fees are waived, no need to pay to apply.

 Priority goes to a qualifying member of a community with statistical disparities and within driving distance (local area) of the workshop.
 Those flying into the workshop location are eligible after adequate time or opportunity has been given to the local community without an applicant coming forward.

-Attendance at the 1- or 2-day Spinning Babies® Workshop is required before attending the advanced training, but a scholarship may potentially be given for both.
+Attendance at the 1- or 2-day Spinning Babies® Workshop is required before attending the advanced training, but an Equity Seat may potentially be given for both.